 While I do love making cocktails for different holiday occasions, I admit I might struggle a bit with Valentine’s Day.
-I’ve done chocolate, chocolate, and more chocolate and very much wanted to make something this year that was unique and this Raspberry and Chocolate Valentine Cocktail fit the bill perfectly.
+I’ve done chocolate, chocolate, and more chocolate and very much wanted to make something this year that was a bit more unique.
+This Raspberry and Chocolate Valentine Cocktail fit the bill perfectly.

-I decided to do something with a fruit component.
-A red fruit of course!
-Although quite honestly this Raspberry and Chocolate Valentine Cocktail was try number two.
+I wanted to make a cocktail with a fruit component.
+A red fruit of course and I initially started with strawberries.
+Quite honestly this Raspberry and Chocolate Valentine Cocktail was my second attempt.

 My first attempt was Irish Cream with Strawberries and I really tried to convince myself it was good.
 But it wasn’t.
 It’s simply not a good time for strawberries; the flavor was so ‘meh’ that after my foray I wonder where all the people that proudly display their chocolate covered fruits find them.